 I must admit, I’m a bit of a breadhead.
 Few things are as exciting to me as freshly baked bread with a dab of butter, or hot and greasy scallion pancakes, or fluffy and airy naan, or a pizza fresh from the hearth of a wood-fired cob oven.
 (That last one trumps all the others.)
 I thrive on bread.
 I love eating it, and of course I love making and baking it, too.

-Earlier in the year, the idea of baking in the outdoors in a wood fired oven became something of a romanticized (in every positive sense of the word) notion to me.
+Earlier in the year, the idea of baking in the outdoors in a wood-fired oven became something of a romanticized (in every positive sense of the word) notion to me.
 It was soon obvious that I should build a cob oven, which would be fairly easy and quick to build, and quite cheap, too.
-Compared to masonry ovens, which can cost hundreds or thousands of dollars and usually require cement in their construction (which I am pretty opposed to on all fronts), a cob oven can be made from very simple, locally available materials.
-(Although it must be said that masonry ovens undoubtedly have a longer lifetime!)
+Compared to masonry ovens, which can cost hundreds or thousands of dollars and usually require pretty intense materials in their construction, a cob oven can be made from very simple, locally available materials.
+(Although it must be said that masonry ovens undoubtedly have a longer lifespan!)

 So I picked up a copy of Kiko Denzer’s Build Your Own Earth Oven, a little gem of a book covering the construction of cob ovens from the ground up.
 And in July, after I settled into my new house, I knew it was time to start building this oven I had been dreaming about, so I could finally make pizza the way it was meant to be baked: on a super hot brick hearth.

 How To Build an Outdoor Pizza Oven